pgsql-io/multicorn2/README.md

 In use, Multicorn includes a Python package which contains:

-- A `__init__.py` which provides a base class from which your new, custom, FDW will derive.
+- A `__init__.py` which provides a base class from which your new, custom, Extension will derive.
-- A `utils.py` containing diagnostic support code your FDW can use.
+- A `utils.py` containing diagnostic support code your Extension can use.
 - Several useful example FDW implementations.

 Multicorn also includes, under the covers, **two** shared libraries: